tsbxmw/password_no_sql/_posts/2017-11-5-JS-howtousexlsxjsmodule.md

 layout: post
 title: How use xlsx and bootstrap-table to import xlsx file
 categories: JS
-description: How use xlsx and bootstrap-table to import xlsx file & export to a xlsx file
+description: How to use xlsx and bootstrap-table to import xlsx file & export to a xlsx file
 keywords: javascript, xlsx, bootstrap-table, sheetjs, tableexport
 ---